simpsonlab1064/Qudi-Alazar/README.md

 ---

-A template repository to create your own pip-installable qudi namespace addon packages
+A template repository to create your own pip-installable qudi namespace addon packages.

+Replace this README.md with your own projects' readme.

 > __WARNING:__
 >